What Happens If I Don't Pay Property Taxes in Connecticut

 How Connecticut Property Tax Sales Work

 Under Connecticut law, the tax collector must send you (the taxpayer) notice before the sale.
-The collector will send you:
+The collector will send you the following notices:

 • a notice by certified mail, not more than 12 weeks and no less than nine weeks before the sale